matthewcieplak/super-sixteen/README.md

 Primary development of the firmware takes place in [sequencer_app_v2](https://github.com/matthewcieplak/super-sixteen/tree/master/sequencer_app_v2) using the Arduino C++ libraries but compiled using PlatformIO and typical C header files.
 (The older, pure Arduino version, [sequencer_app](https://github.com/matthewcieplak/super-sixteen/tree/master/sequencer_app) is here only for archival purposes and is unmaintained).
 You can find the .hex files to upload using the arduino updater in [sequencer_app_v2/build](https://github.com/matthewcieplak/super-sixteen/tree/master/sequencer_app_v2/build).
 The shell commands for updating using avrdude are contained in [upload.sh](sequencer_app_v2/upload.sh), though you may also use the Arduino IDE to upload new firmware.

 # Troubleshooting
-Please refer to the [official build support thread on Muff Wiggler](https://muffwiggler.com/forum/viewtopic.php?f=97&t=238514) to post a query.
+Please refer to the [official build support thread on Mod Wiggler](https://modwiggler.com/forum/viewtopic.php?f=97&t=238514) to post a query.
 You may find your question has already been answered!

 Common issues:
 * *My sequencer doesn't turn on!* - Check your soldering carefully, under magnification and bright light!
 90% of functional issues can be traced to bad connections caused by missing or cold solder joints.
 A common place to find bad joints is on the header connector pins, as they are on the opposite side of the board from the othres.